Las Vegas Motorcycle Accident Attorneys

 After a motorcycle crash, every single detail can make or break a case.
 To cover all our bases, we make it a point to conduct a thorough investigation of the accident site, questioning witnesses and evaluating every detail that may contribute to your case.
 When you choose us to handle your motorcycle accident case, you choose lawyers that care about your personal and legal success.

 Motorcycle accidents often lead to a lot of heartaches.
 While car accidents may be more common, motorbike accidents are the most likely to be fatal.
 Unfortunately, drivers on the road may be looking out for other cars and yet still ignore motorcyclists completely.
 Victims can be severely injured, and the costs for medical treatment and emotional trauma can be extremely debilitating.
 We believe that motorcyclists deserve their fair share of the road, and their fair and due compensation if these rights are violated by a negligent driver.
-If you or a loved one was hurt in a motorcycle crash in Las Vegas, you have the right to demand compensation.
-At Gazda and Tadayon, we are one of Southern Nevada’s best motorcycle injury attorneys, and we can help you protect your interest and file substantial claims after your motorcycle collision.
+If you or a loved one were hurt in a motorcycle crash in Las Vegas, you have the right to demand compensation.
+At Gazda and Tadayon, we are one of Las Vegas’ best motorcycle injury attorneys, and we can help you protect your interest and file substantial claims after your motorcycle collision.
 As former insurance lawyers, we know exactly what to do to win in these types of vehicular accidents.

 In the aftermath of a motorcycle accident, it can be tempting to rely on your insurance to cover your costs, like expensive medical bills and property damage to the bike.
 However, insurance companies don’t always have your best interests at heart.
 There are a few reasons why you should consider speaking to a personal injury lawyer instead of settling with your insurance company directly.